| Title: | Frequency Distribution Tables, Histograms and Polygons |

 ... |

-potencial further arguments (required by generic). |
+potential further arguments (required by generic). |

-object, for example: nm <- fdt(x)
+object, for example: nm <- fdt(x).
+In this case all necessary

 default values (‘breaks’ and ‘right’) (“Sturges” and FALSE